Audit Committee Purposes:

 - Receive a report on Internal Audit’s Quality Assurance and Improvement Program including an opinion on conformance to the mandatory guidance of The Institute of Internal Auditor’s International Professional Practices Framework;

-- At least annually, meet in executive session with the CAE; and
+- At least annually, meet in executive session with the VP Internal Audit; and

 - Review and approve the internal audit charter.